Steel clubs build strength that moves around you, not just up and down.

 Grip strength improves because the constantly shifting leverage forces the hand to work throughout the movement, not just at the start or finish.

 Coordination and timing develop because the tool cannot be forced.
 Tension breaks the movement.
-You learn to work with the club rather than against it — and that quality transfers well beyond the session.
+You learn to work with the club rather than against it, and that quality transfers well beyond the session.

-Front Swing
+Front swing

 The front swing is where most people begin, and for good reason.
 The club travels in a controlled arc in front of the body, building awareness of club path, shoulder rhythm, and the basic timing of rotational movement.
-The goal at this stage is not power — it is coordination.
+The goal at this stage is not power.
+It is coordination.

 Cue: let the club arc.
 Don't muscle it.

-Shield Cast
+Shield cast

 The shield cast moves the club in a wider circular path around the front and side of the torso.
 It trains shoulder mobility, rotational control, and the ability to manage momentum rather than fight it.
 The torso has to participate in the movement, not brace against it.